Organiser: Paliaclinic Foundation.

 The Paliaclinic Foundation provides the part-time help of a social worker who takes responsibility for the basic care of the patients.
 They also ensure patient comfort by providing assistive devices; among others, the organisation lends special mattresses to patients who have to spend long periods of time in bed, mobile cranes, adjustable beds or wheelchairs.

 During this process, emotional support is very important.
 Patients need to feel supported, loved and respected in order to feel human until the very end.
-For this reason, the organisation offers the emotional support of a psychologist so that the patient and their family are able to cope with the emotional suffering which often occurs after the diagnosis of incurable illnesses.
+For this reason, the organisation offers emotional support so that the patient and their family are able to cope with the emotional suffering which often occurs after the diagnosis of incurable illnesses.

 All these actions are carried out with complementary treatments of emotional support such as art therapy or music therapy.
 Art therapy is a hugely effective therapeutic tool in the end-of-life stage which uses techniques such as drawing, painting and handicrafts, among others, with the aim of easing the communication and management of emotional distress.
 Music therapy, like art therapy, is a non-verbal therapy which uses music as the base to open up channels of communication and improve quality of life at these final stages.